-To determine the absolute best in baby carriers, we researched the top rated and most popular models on the market.
-From those, we selected the top 16 to test and compare side-by-side.
+To determine the absolute best in baby carriers, we researched the top-rated and most popular models on the market.
+From those, we selected the top options to test and compare side-by-side.
 Over several months, we used the carriers in all types of situations from walking the dog, roaming the grocery store, and doing chores around the house.
 We used each option in all of the carry positions they offer with little ones of different sizes and ages and wearers of both sexes and sizes.
 We stowed them in diaper bags and stuff sacks in the same way most families use them in the real world.

 When it comes to baby carriers, there are some common complaints that can really put a damper on your babywearing experience.
 We focused our testing on the main trouble spots a carrier can present, such as comfort and ease of use, and then gave each a score of one to ten based on their performance.
 Using the carriers interchangeably and comparing them side-by-side gives a clear perspective on the performance of each.